Darren Barr

-Darren Barr (born 17 March 1985) is a Scottish football coach and former player, whose most recent position was assistant manager at Scottish League Two club Annan Athletic now he is unattached and has retired from playing football.
+Darren Barr (born 17 March 1985) is a Scottish football coach and former player, whose most recent position was assistant manager at Scottish League Two club Annan Athletic.

 Barr played for Falkirk, Heart of Midlothian, Forfar Athletic, Kilmarnock, Ross County, Dumbarton, Greenock Morton and Stirling Albion, mainly as a defender.
 He represented Scotland as a B and full international, being capped once in 2008.
 After leaving Falkirk in 2010, his career was hampered by several serious injuries.

 Early years

 Barr enrolled at St. Michael's Primary School in his home community of Moodiesburn in 1990, and from 1997 attended St. Maurice's High School in Cumbernauld.
 He was a keen footballer during his school years, playing for Westfield Boys Club and later the Moodiesburn equivalent.

 Club career

 Falkirk

 Barr went on to sign for Falkirk on 12 July 2002, and after suffering a first anterior cruciate ligament injury during his apprenticeship, he made his first team debut on 13 March 2004, as a substitute against Queen of the South.
 He made two more appearances the next season before being loaned out to Forfar Athletic at the start of the 2005–06 season, making his debut on 27 August against Peterhead as an 81st-minute substitute.
 His loan lasted until 31 December 2005.
 In all he made fifteen appearances for Forfar.

 Barr broke through to the Falkirk first team at the start of the 2006–07 season scoring his first goal for the club on 5 August 2006, in a victory over Dunfermline.
 In December 2006, he was named as SPL Young Player of the Month for December.
 Barr received his first ever red card on 20 January 2007, for squaring up to Hearts' Andrius Velicka, but the decision was overturned on appeal and Barr was instead credited with a yellow card.
 The following season Barr was sent off twice: first against Hibernian, being given a second yellow card for throwing the ball away and then against Celtic for receiving a second yellow card.